 Work at HAI

 At HAI, Jen is a New York City-based historian, writer, content developer, and project manager.
 She works with clients to discover, interpret, and share stories in all forms—from physical exhibits to smartphone apps.
 A self-proclaimed perfectionist, Jen strives to dig deep to find captivating, relevant, and little-known stories and choose just the right words and media to communicate them.
-In 2020, she took on new responsibilities as HAI’s Marketing Manager, coordinating the company’s social media presence and client outreach efforts.
+She also develops social media posts and campaigns and serves as an editorial lead for the HAI blog.

 Jen has an eye for good design and a passion for creating experiences that are beautiful, functional, and accessible.
 She specializes in social and women’s history, but never turns down an opportunity to learn something new.
 At HAI, her work includes interpretive planning; exhibit, website, and interactive development; in-depth historical research; multimedia research and acquisition; and graphic and custom map design.

 Her clients include:

 - Franklin D. Roosevelt Presidential Library & Museum